Learn about smart meters

 Do I need to have a smart meter?

 It depends on your circumstances.
 You may need to upgrade to a smart meter to accommodate solar panels or additional heating.
-Plus, there are many additional benefits of having a smart meter as outlined within our FAQs.
+We have outlined many other benefits of having a smart meter in these FAQs.

 Do I need to be home for the installation?
 How long does it take?